probcomp/Venturecxx/doc/on-log-density-of-counts.md

   not be quite symmetric with the suff stat collecting non-bulk procedures discussed here.

+- Because the specified thing is not always computable and the normalizing constant mostly doesn't matter, there may be some logDensityOfCounts methods (poisson, crp?) that already violate this spec.

 Proposal: redefine logDensityOfCounts to return p(t|theta).
 Issues:

 - Would need to change the formulas in all the current